google/applied-machine-learning-intensive/v2/03_regression/00_introduction_to_regression/slides.md

 ![](res/regression1.jpg)

 <!--
-Intro activity.
-Ask if anyone has seen a crime show / heard of an investigation where they used a footprint to determine a suspect’s height.
+Intro activity: Ask if anyone has seen a crime show / heard of an investigation where they used a footprint to determine a suspect’s height.
 It’s a tactic frequently mentioned in connection to forensics, but does it actually work?
 Let’s try it out!

-Note: Use your shoe size / height as the suspect’s, and tell students to keep in mind that US men’s size = US women’s size - 2
+Note: Use your shoe size / height as the suspect’s, and tell students to keep in mind that US men’s size = US women’s size - 2.

-Split the students into groups of ~6 each and give them a sheet of graph paper.
-Plot their shoe sizes (x-axis) vs. heights (y-axis) and have them guess the suspect’s height based on their shoe size.
+Split the students into groups of ~6 each and give each group a sheet of graph paper.
+They should plot their shoe sizes (x-axis) vs. heights (y-axis) and have them guess the suspect’s height based on their shoe size.
 Then have the groups share data (so each has a plot of the whole class’s info) and make another guess per group.
-See if anyone comes close :-)
+See if anyone comes close...

 They should theoretically have better guesses with more data, but shoe size might not actually be well correlated to height, so they might not.